Varunyadavgithub/DSA-150-Fundamentals/README.md

     14. Finding the Number of Perfect Numbers Up to a Given Limit.
     15. Finding the Largest Prime Factor of a Number.
     16. Generating a Matrix of Fibonacci Numbers.
+    17. Finding the Sum of the First N Prime Numbers.

 ## 🚀 Getting Started